sw360/clipython/Readme.md

 ## Contribute

-* All contributions in form of bug reports, feature requests or merge requests!
+* All contributions in form of bug reports, feature requests or merge requests are welcome!
-* Use proper [docstrings](https://realpython.com/documenting-python-code/) to document functions and classes
+* Please use proper [docstrings](https://realpython.com/documenting-python-code/) to document functions and classes.
 * Extend the testsuite **poetry run pytest** with the new functions/classes

 ## Build